Department of Medicine

 - For more information about HSS housing policies for fellows, including size, price and location of available apartments, and move-in/move-out dates, please contact the Housing and Parking Coordinator at 212.606.1350 or firstname.lastname@example.org.

 We offer a two-week observership with the Primary Sports Medicine Service for PGY-2 and PGY-3 residents seriously interested in pursuing a sports medicine fellowship at HSS.
-During your rotation, you will have the opportunity to work with several faculty members from the Primary Sports Medicine Service, as well as possibly attend sports coverage events with the current fellow schedule.
+During your rotation, you will have the opportunity to work with several faculty members from the Primary Sports Medicine Service, as well as possibly attend sports coverage events with the current fellow based on schedule availability.

 We receive a high number of applications for this opportunity and, unfortunately, have limited capacity as we want to ensure that each rotator has a high quality and personalized experience.
-If interested please email your CV, a brief personal statement explaining your interest in a career in sports medicine, any specific interests you may have within the field, and your available dates to Dr. Kathryn McElheny at firstname.lastname@example.org and Jeff Jean-Pierre at email@example.com.
-Please also include your first and second choice for rotation dates.
-Unfortunately, we do not offer the elective in July.
+Applications are accepted through September 1st of each academic year.
+Thereafter, all applications are reviewed by our education committee and the applicants will be offered potential dates for rotating based on availability.
+If interested in applying, please email your CV, a brief personal statement explaining your interest in a career in sports medicine, any specific interests you may have within the field to Dr. Kathryn McElheny at email@example.com and Jeff Jean-Pierre at firstname.lastname@example.org.
+We do not offer rotations during the month of July.

 If you have further questions about the fellowship and/or application process, feel free to contact: